Tak (surname)

 Tak is a Dutch, English, Indian, and Korean surname.

 Origins

 The Dutch surname Tak originated both from the Dutch-language word tak "tree branch", and as a diminutive of the Germanic given name Theuderic.

+The Indian surname Tak/Taak belongs to gotra/clan of Hindu Bagri Kumhars (Khapmaru).
+It is said that they were descents of Raja Sain Pal, a Rajput ruler.
+Tak/Taunk is also name of a Rajput clan of India.

 As an English surname, Tak is a historical spelling of Tagg, which originated in a variety of ways, including as a diminutive of various Germanic names starting with Dag- (e.g. Dagobert), and as a nickname possibly from Middle English tagge "tatter" (referring to a person wearing tattered clothes) or from Old French tache "belt buckle".
 One early record of a person with a surname spelled Tak is Hugo Tak of Rushden, Northamptonshire, in the Poll Tax of 1379.

-Tak is also a variant spelling of the Indian surname Taunk.